The page covers:

 The plate shows in the right lower corner an elaborate madonnella.
 The painting is still there, but the baroque frame is lost.
 The inscription was added in 1797 and it granted 200 days of indulgence to those who devoutly prayed.
 It is one of several sacred images which wept when Napoleon invaded the Papal State (see another one at Palazzo Mattei Paganica).
 In the XIXth century a second sacred image (a copy of that at S. Maria del Buon Consiglio at Genazzano) was placed inside a small chapel on the right side of the street leading to Palazzo del Grillo.

 (left) Casa dei Cavalieri di Rodi; (right) entrance inside an ancient Roman wall

-In 1466 Pope Paul II assigned a sort of patronage over the Order of the Knights of Rhodes to his cousin Cardinal Marco Barbo.
-The cardinal promoted an extensive modernization of a property of the Order at Foro di Augusto (see the side of the building overlooking the ancient ruins).
+In 1466 Pope Paul II assigned a sort of patronage over the Order of the Knights of Rhodes to Cardinal Marco Barbo, one of his relatives.
+The Cardinal promoted an extensive modernization of a property of the Order at Foro di Augusto (see the side of the building overlooking the ancient ruins).
 The windows are very similar to those of Palazzo Venezia which was being completed by Cardinal Barbo.
 At the end of the XVIth century the Order chose to relocate to another property on the Aventine hill.

 In 1946 the part of the building which was not pulled down because of the excavations was assigned again to the Order (Knights of Malta after the 1522 loss of Rhodes).
 In addition to these two sites the Order owns a historical palace in Via Condotti.

 Interior of the church